 KeyCloak Credentials and Account

-Cafe Variome V3 needs different features in KeyCloak to be enabled and granted to the account it uses.
-Here is a break down of the requirements:
+Cafe Variome V3 requires certain features in Keycloak to be enabled and granted to the account it uses.
+Below is a breakdown of the requirements:

 Features